GamalGabr/NeuralNetWork2/README.md

-This post is the second part of a two-part series on how to construct a neural network from the ground up.
+This post is the second part of a two-part series on how to construct a neural network from scratch.
 Below, the local gradients required for calculating the cost in relation to the first group of weights is displayed:

 <br>

 ![20220312_181349](https://user-images.githubusercontent.com/81494595/158041789-feaa74d8-0a9b-4684-a00b-cd53af4e6a1a.jpg)

 Here, we begin by obtaining the relevant derivatives in a backward fashion.
-In the neural network that we have constructed, we employ cross-entropy loss, aka log loss, to gauage the predictive performance of the neural network.
+In the neural network that we have constructed, we employ cross-entropy loss, aka log loss, to gauge the predictive performance of the neural network.
 The cross-entropy loss decreases as the predicted probability approaches the actual label/outcome.
 It is worth noting that for every case, it is exclusively the term for the correct class that influences the sum of the overall cost.
 The neural network designates a pseudo-probability to each potential category.
 Log loss captures the accuracy of the model by penalising incorrect classifications.
 Below, the log loss and softmax derivatives are evaluated.